The Very Worst Thing a Christian can Settle for-

 A noble and commendable goal.

-Interestingly enough, every single one of those groups intentionally employ fascist methods and strategies including physical violence, hate speech, victim blaming and racist (anti-white) rhetoric.
+Interestingly enough, though every single one of those groups intentionally employ fascist methods and strategies including physical violence, hate speech, victim blaming and racist rhetoric.
 They engage in fascism, violence, hate speech and racism in order to end fascism, racism and hate speech.

 Insert confused face here.